proccaserra/rose2018ng-notebook/README.md

 ## running the 2-rose-metabolites-Python-RDF-querying-analysis.ipynb requires a python sparql kernel

-You'll need to set a python sparql kernel  up to be able to run SPARQL
+A python sparql kernel is needed to be able to run SPARQL queries

+It is installed by default with the current set up  configuration.

 (based on https://github.com/paulovn/sparql-kernel)